RajeshHsejar27/BlogCMS-using-Next.js/README.md

-# Forest Blog CMS
+# The Venture Blog

-A beautiful, production-ready blog CMS built with Next.js 14, featuring a forest-themed design that connects nature lovers through storytelling.
+A beautiful, production-ready blog CMS built with Next.js 14, featuring a forest-themed design that connects people through storytelling.

 ## 🌲 Features